-How Did They Get Their Name?
+How Did Brussels Sprouts Get Their Name?

-Buying and Storing Brussels Sprouts
+How to Buy and Store Brussels Sprouts

-Usually Brussels sprouts are sold already cut off the stalk, but when it’s peak season, you can find them still on the stalk.
+Usually, Brussels sprouts are sold already cut off the stalk, but when it’s peak season, you can find them still on the stalk.
 If you are using them soon, buying the loose ones it easiest, but the ones on the stalk will last longer if you’re planning to eat them later.

 Look for a vibrant green color and whole, intact sprouts without a lot of spots that are nice and firm.
 Once you get them home, store in a plastic bag in the refrigerator for up to three days.
 While they can be still be eaten after that, they will develop a stronger flavor.

-Cooking Brussels Sprouts
+How to Cook Brussels Sprouts

 Brussels sprouts aren’t hard to cook — you just have to cook them enough so they’re tender, but don’t let them go long enough where they turn to mush.
-They can also be eaten raw, but it's recommended that you cut each sprout (usually called shaving) crosswise so the leaves separate into thin, lettuce-like pieces.
+If you want to maintain their bright green color after cooking, give them a cold water bath after you remove them from the pot or pan.